 chance of running through a natural frequency and the coincidence of operating speed and the system’s natural frequency is the condition of resonance.
 That’s one thing you want to avoid.

 The acoustics study and digital model was produced by Marvin Barta, Inc., taking into consideration the high volumes of gas to be handled, the wide range of specified operating conditions, and the VFD system.
-Barta is a former director of Southwest Research Institute.

 “The most important thing to learn from the Bammel project,” Rastin added, “is the closer the end user, the OEM and other suppliers discuss the project’s specifics, the better the final product is going to fit what the end user expects.
 The combination of Mark Courtney and Arnold Eisenstein of Enron, Jim Gill of Hanover Compression, and Ariel talking and bouncing issues and ideas back and forth, the flexibility of each party, and the combined experience of the group, led to the ultimate efficiency in getting the Bammel job done.
 On a project such as this one, where you expect a 20-to-30-year equipment life, it’s no time to cut corners.”